aws-amplify/docs/js/api.md

 }
 ```

-and you want to change the behavior of request mapping template of the the *Query.getTodo* resolver that will be generated when the project compiles.
+and you want to change the behavior of request mapping template for the *Query.getTodo* resolver that will be generated when the project compiles.
 To do this you would create a file named `Query.getTodo.req.vtl` in the *resolvers* directory of your API project.
 The next time you run `amplify push` or `amplify api gql-compile`, your resolver template will be used instead of the auto-generated template.
 You may similarly create a `Query.getTodo.res.vtl` file to change the behavior of the resolver's response mapping template.

 **Add a custom resolver that targets a DynamoDB table from @model**